Haoyu-Harry-Li/Haoyu-Harry-Li.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Robotics & 3D Perception Researcher # or whatever subtitle you like

 profile:
   align: right
   image: G_portrait.png
   image_circular: false

-news: true              # if you want a news list below
+news: true
-selected_papers: true   # show selected papers
+selected_papers: true
-social: false           # or true if you want icons at the bottom
+social: false #
 ---

 Hi!
 I am currently a research assistant at [Dexlab](https://robotdexteritylab.com/), advised by [Prof. Xianyi Cheng](https://xianyicheng.github.io/).
 Prior to this, I earned my M.S from the University of Pittsburgh.
 I was fortunate to work with